postmannen/actress/README.md

 ## Dynamic Processes

 The purpose of dynamic processes is to have short lived processes that can be quickly started, and removed again when it's job is done.
-The only difference between a Static process and a Dynamic process are that the dynamic processes have a mutex in the DynamicProcesses map so that we can delete the processes when they are no longer needed at runtime withhout causing a datarace.
+Dynamic processes are not manually given a name, but automatically assigned an UUID to identify it.

-A typical example could be that there is a processes that needs to communicate in some other way with another process that cant be done with the current process's event channel.
+A typical example could be that there is a processes that needs to communicate in some other way with another process that can't be done with the current process's event channel.
 We can then spawn a dynamic process to take care of that.
 Check out the test and files in the examples directory.
 A process can spawn as many dynamic processes as it needs.